-The following texts have inspired me on my journey through life – I hope they do the same for you.
+The following texts have inspired me on my journey through life:

 Where Have All The Leaders Gone? by Lee Iacocca